 “You know, maybe it would be better at your house, Tony.
 No one’s living there, so we could use your room and the guest bedroom and your dad’s office for video game rooms.
 Your TV’s still there and I could bring mine and ask Brian to bring the one he has in his bedroom.
 Your family room has a big-screen TV so we could use that for the movies.”

 “Yeah.
-We could have a do-it-yourself pizza setup in the kitchen,” I wrote that down along with a new heading that it would be at my house.
+We could have a grab-your-own-slice pizza setup in the kitchen,” I wrote that down along with a new heading that it would be at my house.

 “We could have music for dancing in the living room, and for just chilling to listen to the music.”
 I wrote down Todd's suggestion.